nialredha/ExploreDSP/README.md

 I used a barebones wav module - written by someone else - for reading and writing wav files and added more functionality on top of it to allow me to read and store wav data and have more IO abstraction.
-While the website I downloaded the original module from seems to no longer exists, modules/wav.h has more information on who wrote it.
+While the website I downloaded the original module from seems to no longer exist, modules/wav.h has more information on who wrote it.

 ## Left To Do